RolnickLab/ClimateSetExtension/README.md

 **Do note that this project is configured to use [Poetry](https://python-poetry.org/) and as such, this tool is required to install it.**

-Poetry is included in the [environment.yml](environment.yml) used by the commands below to create a conda environment.
+Poetry is not included in the [environment.yml](environment.yml), due to some problems in compute cluster environments, but will be installed automatically if needed by most `install` targets.

 If you need or want to install Conda:
 ```